Vaasa: Transport

 Main roads, including highway 3 (E12) and highway 8 (E8), connect Vaasa to Helsinki, Tampere, Oulu, Pori, Jyväskylä, Kokkola and Seinäjoki.
 There are 419 km from Helsinki to Vaasa, 330 km from Turku, 244 km from Tampere, 319 km from Oulu, 121 km from Kokkola, 99 km from Jakobstad, 193 km from Pori, 83 km from Lapua and 78 km from Seinäjoki.
 It is also a relatively short distance from Sweden to Vaasa.
 The tourist route called Blue Highway also runs from the port of Vaasa and through the city.
 In 1962–1964, other Finnish cities introduced regional speed limits of 50 km/h, but in Vaasa the limit was 60 km/h for a long time.

 Vaasa Airport is located about nine kilometers southeast of the city center.
 Finnair and Scandinavian Airlines operate from Vaasa Airport, but Norwegian Air Shuttle terminated the Vaasa–Helsinki route on 10 January 2020.
 There is scheduled traffic from Vaasa Airport to Helsinki (flight time 45 min) and Stockholm (flight time 1 h 5 min).

+Port of Vaasa is located on the Vaskiluoto island four kilometers west of the city centre.
+Daily passenger and cargo traffic between Vaasa and Umeå is operated by shipping company Wasaline.